oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/README.md

 ## Build and Run

 To build the program you can do it with the GUI Install found in [/Gui](https://github.com/oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/tree/master/GUI).
 There you will have also the instructions in how to do it.
 Or you can build it with the script build.cmd found in [/scripts](https://github.com/oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/tree/master/scripts).
 Also you will have also the instructions in how to do it there.
+Althoug the originall programs is for the MIR instrument there are different options of building the program for adaptations to read different inputs types.

 To run the program you can do it with the GUI GnssProcessing found in [/Gui](https://github.com/oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/tree/master/GUI).
 There you will have also the instructions in how to do it.